ComplianceAsCode/content/docs/manual/developer/07_understanding_build_system.md

    handling manual compliance checks.
  - [CPE](https://nvd.nist.gov/products/cpe), the Common Platform Enumeration;
    a scheme for identifying software and systems.
- - A DS, Datastream format, a mechanism for combining the above into a single redistributable file.
+ - SCAP source data stream format, a mechanism for combining the above into a single redistributable file.

 Additionally, some familiarity with the content layout (as discussed in